pankajk779/pankajk779/README.md

  **Hi, I am Pankaj.** I'am a freelance android app developer.
 I help businesses and startups grow their customer base and give their customers a great mobile application experience.
+While building an app my core focus is on writing clean and scalable code, while sticking to design pattern principals.